 Mississippi Civil Rights Sites Special Resource Study

+Other related sites in the state not specifically listed in the legislation may be identified and added to the list of potential study locations.
 Based on this legislated directive, the National Park Service is beginning a special resource study of nationally significant civil rights-related historic sites to determine the potential for the designation of a new national park unit in the state of Mississippi.
-Other nationally significant Mississippi civil rights sites, not listed in the legislation, may be identified and added to the list of potential sites to be studied in this special resource study.

 To provide your input on this study, please click on the "Open for Comment" tab on the left side of this webpage to respond to four questions that will inform this study.